code-423n4/2022-09-quickswap-findings/data/Aymen0909-G.md

 for (uint256 i = 0; i < secondsAgos.length; i++)
 ```

-### 10- Use more recent solidity versions :
+### 9- Use more recent solidity versions :

 All contracts contained in this project use an old solidity version `pragma solidity =0.7.6`, consider use a solidity version of at least 0.8.4 to get access to Custom errors which are cheaper than revert strings (cheaper deployment cost and runtime cost when the revert condition is met) while providing the same amount of information.

-### 11- Functions guaranteed to revert when called by normal users can be marked `payable` :
+### 10- Functions guaranteed to revert when called by normal users can be marked `payable` :

-If a function modifier such as `onlyAdmin` is used, the function will revert if a normal user tries to pay the function.
+If a function modifier such as `onlyOwner` is used, the function will revert if a normal user tries to pay the function.
 Marking the function as payable will lower the gas cost for the owner because the compiler will not include checks for whether a payment was provided.
 The extra opcodes avoided are :

 CALLVALUE(gas=2), DUP1(gas=3), ISZERO(gas=3), PUSH2(gas=3), JUMPI(gas=10), PUSH1(gas=3), DUP1(gas=3), REVERT(gas=0), JUMPDEST(gas=1), POP(gas=2).
 Which costs an average of about 21 gas per call to the function, in addition to the extra deployment cost